LLM as a Judge

 To overcome this challenge, the concept of "LLM as a Judge" employs an LLM to evaluate another's output, combining human-like assessment with machine efficiency.

-There are three components to an LLM evaluation:
+There are a few components to an LLM evaluation:

 The input data: Depending on what you are trying to measure or critique, the input data to your evaluation can consist of your applications input, output and prompt variables.